 By now, you should have most of the packages needed to compile the following packages after this section.
 The good news is you are now done with the hardest part of this book.
 Congrats!

 Well, how do you go from here?
 You could continue straight to the following chapters if you wish.
-You can even now follow BLFS.
-But to run graphical software you compile like Steam-1.0.0.82 and Wine-9.21, you will need a graphical environment.
+But to run graphical compile like Steam-1.0.0.82 and Wine-10.1 (including wineboot as shown in the setup for DXVK-2.5.3), you will need a graphical environment.
 There are a few components you will need in order to get a graphical environment working and not accidently lock yourself inside of it without a hard reboot.
 The installation of those components are not covered in this book and which components you will need will depend on if you are going to use X11, Wayland, or both.
 This page acts as a simple nudge to help point you in the right direction, and when you are done, can come back and continue on with the next chapters.

 While you are at it, make sure you have followed The Bash Shell Startup Files if you have not already as the files in that section set necessary variables.